Achievable logoAchievable logo

 Equity % = $7,000 (equity) / $45,000 (SMV) Equity % = 15.5%

 This account is well below the 30% minimum maintenance requirement.
-The account is in danger of going “underwater,” which would occur if the market value went above the credit balance.
-This results in the value of the stock required to be repurchased being more than the cash in the account.
-The investor can fix the situation by depositing more funds or closing out some or all of their short position.
-Don’t worry about the details for this exam.
+A short account becomes “underwater” if the short market value rises above the credit balance.
+In that case, the cost to repurchase the shares is greater than the cash and collateral in the account.
+The investor can correct the deficiency by depositing more funds or closing out some or all of the short position.
+You don’t need the detailed mechanics for this exam.

 This video summarizes the important concepts related to minimum maintenance: